ahmed1magdy2/Deep-Learning-Projects/Brain Tumor Segmentation with UNet/README.md

 ### Install dependencies:

+'''
-'''pip install tensorflow keras numpy matplotlib opencv-python glop'''
+pip install tensorflow keras numpy matplotlib opencv-python glop
+'''

 ## Dataset

-The model was trained and evaluated on the [AlQasr-elainy Assiut Hospital], which provides MRI scans along with ground truth annotations for brain tumor segmentation.
+The model was trained and evaluated on the 'AlQasr-elainy Assiut Hospital', which provides MRI scans along with ground truth annotations for brain tumor segmentation.

 ## Results
 ![1.](images/1.png)